dyncan/dyncan/README.md

-Hi there I'm Peter, Thanks for visiting my Github profile.
-I'm a Salesforce developer and Golang/JavaScript enthusiast.
+Hi there I'm Peter, Thanks for visiting my GitHub profile.
+I specialize in Salesforce development and have a keen interest in Golang and JavaScript.

 - 🤔  I'm currently looking for a job as a Salesforce Developer.